 These cookies will keep in a sealed container for a few days - if you can stop yourself eating them in that time!

-Recipe Card 📖
+📖 Recipe 📖

 Zesty Orange and Walnut Cookies

-- 1 tbsp ground flax seeds
+- 1 tablespoon ground flax seeds

 - 1 orange

-- 70 g coconut oil
+- 70 g coconut oil, (or softened vegan butter)

-- 70 g caster sugar or soft light brown sugar
+- 70 g caster sugar, (or soft light brown sugar)

-- 2 tbsp orange marmalade
+- 2 tablespoon orange marmalade

 - 100 g buckwheat flour